| NODIS Library | Program Management(8000s) | Search |

 Definitions:

 Critical Facilities/Equipment: Equipment necessary to manufacture, test, or process critical hardware (such as flight hardware).
-Equipment whose failure could cause injury or death, cause more than $1,000,000 in damage (see NPD 8621.1G, NASA Mishap Reporting and Investigating Policy), could cause embarrassment to NASA or a specific Center, or could cause significant schedule impacts to important programs.
-This does not include typical building systems such as heating, ventilation, and air conditioning, and electrical distribution.
+Equipment whose failure could cause injury or death, cause more than $1 million in damage (see NPR 8621.1, NASA Procedural Requirements for Mishap and Close Call Reporting, Investigating, and Recordkeeping), could cause embarrassment to NASA or a specific Center, or could cause significant schedule impacts to important programs.
+This does not include typical building systems such as heating, ventilation, air conditioning, and electrical distribution.

 Facilities maintenance: The recurring day-to-day work required to preserve real properties (land, buildings, structures, utility systems, collateral equipment, and other permanent improvements) in such a condition that they may be used for their designated purpose over an intended service life.
 It includes the cost of labor, materials, and parts.
 Maintenance minimizes or corrects wear and tear, forestalling major repairs.